N916 highway

-National Route 916 or N916 is a 11 km, two-to-four lane road that consists of three different major streets in Davao City.
+National Route 916 or N916 is a 11 km, two-to-four lane road that consists of four different major streets and two spur routes in Davao City.
 It is one of major roads in the city that connects the western and eastern part of Davao.

 Route description

-There are three components of this road, Quimpo Boulevard, Quezon Boulevard, Leon Garcia Street, and R. Castillo Street.
+There are six components of this road, Quimpo Boulevard, Quezon Boulevard, Leon Garcia Street, R. Castillo Street, Tulip Drive (as N916-2), and most recently the Davao City Coastal Road (as N916-1).

 Quimpo Boulevard

 Quimpo Boulevard is a 4 km road in Talomo district that links AH26 to Bolton Bridge.
 It also has an intersection near Bolton Bridge which links to a tertiary road that also serves as a shortcut to AH26.

 Quezon Boulevard

 Quezon Boulevard is a 2 km road that links Bolton Bridge to Magsaysay Avenue (N919), at the vicinity of Magsaysay Park in Poblacion district.

 Leon Garcia Street

 Leon Garcia Street is a 1 km road that connects N919 to the Agdao Flyover.
 It also links to Santa Ana Avenue, also a part of N919, in Uyanguren.